Become a Bright Lights International Teacher

 International Teacher Expectations

-- Attend four additional meetings:
+- Attend three additional meetings:

 - Attend an hour-long teacher lunch meeting on Wednesday of the program week.

 - An evening dinner hosted by the Japanese staff and students on Friday of the program week.